 - Terreno is Portuguese for land.
 If you want to build your own house, then you can buy a property registered for inhabitation.
 In some conditions, you’re also allowed to build agricultural land, but you need to check that with the city hall or the Câmara Municipal.

-Where To Live in the Silver Coast: Best Cities and Towns
+Where To Live in Portugal Silver Coast: Best Cities and Towns

 Óbidos is a captivating town and home to Portugal’s queens after Alfonso II gifted it to Urraca of Leon, his wife, in the 1200s.
 Over the years, it has emerged as one of the preferred towns for expats and foreigners looking to lead a retirement life or start a new life.
 The best part is that the A8 roadway built between Óbidos and Lisbon enables easy access to the region.
 This medieval village portion of Silver Coast lingers at shops selling clothing and handicrafts, cafes offering mouth-watering delicacies of the region, several golf championship sites, and unique bookstores.
 With Silver Coast continuing to grow, more tourists and expats are attracted to it.

-Just 1.5- hour drive from Lisbon, Nazaré is a beautiful coastal city that is a haven for expats and tourists alike.
+Just a 1.5-hour drive from Lisbon, Nazaré is a beautiful coastal city that is a haven for expats and tourists alike.
 People here love to fish and live a retired lifestyle.
-People looking to move to Portugal find Nazaré an ideal destination because of its natural beauty, quality of life, nearby urban centers, richness in traditions, simple and open-minded folks, the beaches, and the cost of living.
+People looking to move to Portugal Silver Coast find Nazaré an ideal destination because of its natural beauty, quality of life, nearby urban centers, richness in traditions, simple and open-minded folks, the beaches, and the cost of living.
 The town’s geography makes it enticing for expats and foreigners.
 Also, the cost of living is reasonable.
 For example, you can find a two-room apartment for around €500 per month.

-White windmills above the scenic harbors and painted boats resting in the crystal clear waters, Peniche is a paradise where romance, culture, and adventure lurks.
-As an expat looking to live a retired life or start a new life, you’ll find the place quite affordable.
+With white windmills above the scenic harbors and painted boats resting in the crystal clear waters, Peniche is a paradise where romance, culture, and adventure lurks.
+As an expat looking to live a retired life or start a new life in Portugal’s Silver Coast, you’ll find the place quite affordable.
 According to the figures surveyed on Numbeo, you can get a one-bedroom apartment in the center for around €350.

 Caldas da Rainha

-How To Live in the Silver Coast as a Foreigner: Residence Permits and Entry Visas
+How To Live in the Silver Coast Portugal as a Foreigner: Residence Permits and Entry Visas

 Before coming to Silver Coast Portugal, it’s important to determine which Portuguese resident permit or visa is required to legally enter and live in the country.
 Depending on your nationality, Portuguese immigration differs.
 Also, your intended length of stay and the purpose of your stay in Portugal are also considered.